 - Evaluate the required effort needed to implement the identified countermeasures against the identified attacks.

-• Refactoring of the user story, if possible, to remove conditions allowing the abuse case to be triggered.
+- The refactoring of the user story, if possible, to remove conditions allowing to trigger the abuse case.

 Excellium has created a methodology to identify the Abuse Cases and offered it to the OWASP foundation.